mozilla/ichnaea/docs/import_export.rst

 ====================

-Ichnaea supports automatic, periodic CSV (comma separated values) export of aggregate cell data (position estimates) and soon periodic import of the same type of data from the OpenCellID project.
+Ichnaea supports automatic, periodic CSV (comma separated values) export of aggregate cell data (position estimates) and periodic import of the same type of data from the OpenCellID project.

 The data exchange format was created in collaboration with the